 Internal Exclusion - Any behaviour that is deemed, in the judgement of the pastoral team or Senior Member of Staff to undermine the authority of a member of staff or adversely affect the health and safety of a member of the community, may result in an internal exclusion.
 Students will have the opportunity to reflect on their actions and behaviour for a fixed period of time in the Behaviour Support Base (BSB).
-The BSB will operate at the alternative times of 9am - 3pm.
+Students who have been referred into the BSB will finish at 3pm.

-Suspension - Any behaviour that is deemed, in the judgement of the Principal or in their absence, a Head of Phase, to undermine the authority of a member of staff or adversely affect the health and safety of a member of the community, may result a student being suspended from school.
-This would normally be for I to 5 days but in very exceptional circumstances could be up to 45 days in any one school year.
+Suspension - Any behaviour that is deemed, in the judgement of the executive principal or in their absence, a Vice principal, to undermine the authority of a member of staff or adversely affect the health and safety of a member of the community, may result a student being suspended from school.

+This would normally be for 1 to 5 days but in very exceptional circumstances could be up to 45 days in any one school year.
 Parents/carers will be expected to bring the student back to school to be formally reintegrated.
-On return from a suspension, students will spend at least one day of reflection in the Behaviour Support Base.